AntonLevo/faultystudentrecord/report.md

 # Vulnerability Report

-I identified potential security vulnerabilities in [product].
+I identified potential security vulnerabilities in faulty student records.

 I am committed to working with you to help resolve these issues.
-In this report you will find everything you need to effectively coordinate a resolution of these issues.
+In this report, you will find everything you need to effectively coordinate a resolution of these issues.

-If at any point you have concerns or questions about this process, please do not hesitate to reach out to me at [email].
+If at any point you have concerns or questions about this process, please do not hesitate to reach out to me at anton.levo@student.laurea.fi.

 If you are _NOT_ the correct point of contact for this report, please let me know!

 ## Summary

-*Short summary of the problem.
-Make the impact and severity as clear as possible.
-For example: An unsafe deserialization vulnerability allows any unauthenticated user to execute arbitrary code on the server.*
+The faulty student record system contains several security vulnerabilities such as;  SQL injection, plain text password storage, and inadequate file upload security.
+These vulnerabilities could lead to unauthorized access, data manipulation, and compromise of sensitive information.

 ## Product

-[product]
+Student Record System

 ## Tested Version

-[version]
+Not specified.

 ## Details

-*Give all details on the vulnerability.
-Pointing to the incriminated source code is very helpful for the maintainer.*
+# 1. SQL-injection vulnerability
+in the "login()" (Row 47) function there is no validation in the SQL queries done allowing an attacker to change the queries to hack the system.
+# 2. Passwords saved on a text file
+The file to store the passwords is a plain text file without any form of encryption.
+This could be fixed by implementing a hashing algorithm to secure the passwords.
+# 3. Lacking security considerations in the file upload
+There is no proper validation or sanitization for file uploads.
+File size limiting is important to implement.
+# 4. No session management
+The code doesn't handle user sessions well.
+After someone logs in successfully, there's no setup for secure session management using tokens or cookies.
+Proper management can help to stop others from taking over a session for unauthorized access.
+# 5. No HTTPS
+In an online deployment, there is no HTTPS encryption in the transmission between client and server.
+# 6. Lack of 2FA
+There is no support for two-factor authentication, if this was deployed in a cloud-based solution.
+# 7. Limited password policy
+There are no requirements for the level of the passwords.
+A password requirement policy would reduce the risk of password-related attacks.
+There are also no fallbacks for brute-force attacks.

+# 8. Insecure Input Handling
+The code doesn't check or clean up the information in the user's typing fields.
+This leaves a possibility for errors if the program doesn't recognize the inputs or worse, leads to malicious code being injected granting potential access to the system.
+# 9. Potential Information Disclosure
+Once a student's picture is downloaded, this code allows the user to see the filename potentially exposing personal information.

 ## PoC